 Restitution and Community Service

 The court works with several local agencies, churches, schools, and government entities to maintain work sites for juveniles to perform community service.
-Work sites are arranged by the Community Service Coordinator, although direct supervision is left to the work site staff.
+Worksites are arranged by the Community Service Coordinator.
 Progress reports are sent to the Community Service Coordinator by the work site staff notifying the Court of compliance or non-compliance.
 Juveniles referred to this program have performed various community service activities such as clean-ups of city parks including mowing of grass and painting of playground equipment.

-The Intake & Diversion Program is the informal process of diverting youths from further involvement into the juvenile system to an alternative, non-judicial method of dealing with the youth and the offense.
-Only those youth who have no prior official or unofficial records (first-time offenders) who are alleged to have committed a misdemeanor offense are eligible to participate in the Intake & Diversion Program.
-The Intake and Diversion Program fee is $75.00 per case and is required to be paid at the initial meeting.
+The Diversion Program is the informal process of diverting youths from further involvement in the juvenile system to an alternative, non-judicial method of dealing with the youth and the offense.
+Only those youth who have no prior official or unofficial records (first-time offenders) who are alleged to have committed a misdemeanor offense are eligible to participate in the Diversion Program.
+The Diversion Program fee is $75.00 per case and is required to be paid at the initial meeting.

 To quickly and efficiently deal with first-time offenders and swiftly administer justice;